-''' async.Delay(fun () -> async.Let(WebRequest.Async("http://moma.org/"), (fun req -> async.Bind(req.GetResponseAsync(), (fun resp -> async.Let(resp.GetResponseStream(), (fun stream -> async.Let(new StreamReader(stream), (fun reader -> async.Bind(reader.ReadToEndAsync(), (fun html -> async.Return(html)))))))))) '''
+'''

+async.Delay(fun () ->

+let req = WebRequest.Create("http://moma.org/")

+async.Bind(req.AsyncGetResponse(), (fun resp ->

+let stream = resp.GetResponseStream()

+let reader = new StreamReader(stream)

+async.Bind(reader.AsyncReadToEnd(), (fun html ->

+async.Return html)))

+'''

 As you saw in Chapter 9, the key to understanding the F# workflow syntax is always to understand the meaning of let!.
-In the case of async workflows, let! executes one asynchronous computation and schedules the next computation for execution once the first asynchronous computation completes.
+In the case of async workflows, let! executes one asynchronous computation and schedules the next computation for execution after the first asynchronous computation completes.
 This is syntactic sugar for the Bind operation on the async object.